Couple Moves On From Silence About Time In Japanese Internment Camps

 At StoryCorps, 83-year-old Roy told Aiko about what happened in his hometown of Clovis, N.M., in the weeks just before the executive order was issued.

 "A sheriff and two plainclothesmen barged into the house and searched for what they called 'contrabands.'
-They took out my brother's box camera, my father's shortwave radio and they took the axe to it and chopped everything up," Roy says.
+They took out my brother's box camera, my father's shortwave radio and they took the ax to it and chopped everything up," Roy says.
 "My father never protested.
 Never said a word.
 He just stood there.

 "And one night, vigilante groups formed in town.
 We saw the men were holding the oil torches coming across to where we lived.
 They were going to burn down everything.
 The state patrol came roaring in and told us quickly to gather up what we can in pillowcases and whatever can fit into the trunk of the car.
-I remember my sister, Kathy, my sister, Mary and my brother, Bill, and I, the four of us were squeezed into the back seat of the sedan, and we left in the darkness of the night.
+I remember my sister Kathy, my sister Mary and my brother, Bill, and I, the four of us were squeezed into the back seat of the sedan, and we left in the darkness of the night.
 We were all crying.
 We couldn't stop.
 It was just terrifying."

-That night Roy's family was taken to the Old Ratan Ranch Camp about 12 miles outside the Fort Stanton Military Reservation in New Mexico where they were held until December 1942, when they were moved to the Topaz War Relocation camp in California.
+That night Roy's family was taken to the Old Ratan Ranch Camp about 12 miles outside the Fort Stanton Military Reservation in New Mexico where they were held until December 1942, when they were moved to the Topaz War Relocation camp in Utah.

 Aiko remembers getting on Army trucks that took her family to a camp.
 "I was probably 5 or 6 years old," she says.
 "I thought I was going on a vacation."